The CSE Manual 9th Edition

 Though The CSE Manual uses citation–sequence for its own references, each system is widely used in scientific publishing.
 Consult your publisher to determine which system you will need to follow.

 The citation–sequence and citation–name systems, which rely on numbered references in the text, are summarized under the first tab below; the second tab summarizes the name–year system, which uses parenthetical references in the text.
 Both tabs include examples of how to cite journal articles and other common source types.
-For more information and many more examples, see Chapter 29 of the 9th edition of The CSE Manual.
+For more information and many more examples, see Chapter 29 of the ninth edition of The CSE Manual.

 Citation—Sequence and Citation—Name